davis-berlind/treasury-yield/README.md

 runGitHub("treasury-yield", "davis-berlind")
 ```

-There are also two helper scripts in this repo. `yield_scraper.R` is the main webscraping routine and will return a `{r} data.frame` of daily yield curve rates and `yield_plot.R` contains the 3D plotting code.
+There are also two helper scripts in this repo. `yield_scraper.R` is the main webscraping routine and will return a `data.frame` of daily yield curve rates and `yield_plot.R` contains the 3D plotting code.